Urigo/angular-meteor/README.md

     </div>

 ### Using Meteor Collections
+ngMeteor uses the default [Meteor collections](http://docs.meteor.com/#meteor_collection), so you would declare a new collection like this:

+    todos = new Meteor.Collection("todos");

-When adding Meteor collections to a $scope, you can preserve the reactivity of the collection by using the <code>$collection</code> service like this:
+To preserve the reactivity of the Meteor collection in your AngularJS controllers and directives, you should inject and use the <code>$collection</code> service instead of calling the Meteor collection directly.
+This is how you would use the <code>$collection</code> service:

     $collection(name, scope, selector, options)